 - “Legal Forms and Democratic Citizens in Republican Theory,” in Andreas Niederberger and Philipp Schink, eds.
 Republican Democracy: Liberty, Law and Politics (Edinburgh: Edinburgh University Press, 2013).

 - “Pushed Beyond Recognition?
 The Liberality of Family Reunification Policies in the EU,” Journal of Ethnic Migration Studies (July 2011).

 - “The Cosmopolitics of Asylum Seekers in the European Union,” New Political Science, 27:3 (September 2005).

 - “Courts Across Borders: The Implications of Judicial Agency for Human Rights and Democracy,” (with David Jacobson), Human Rights Quarterly, 25:1 (February 2003).
+Reprinted in:

-- “Agency on a Global Scale: Rule, Rights and the European Union,” (with David Jacobson) in Marco Giugni and Florence Passy, editors,Dialogues on Migration Policy (Lexington: Lanham, MD, March 2006).
+- “Agency on a Global Scale: Rule, Rights and the European Union,” (with David Jacobson) in Marco Giugni and Florence Passy, eds.
+Dialogues on Migration Policy (Lexington: Lanham, MD, March 2006).

-- Refugee Crises and Human Rights
+- POLI SCI 380/INT_ST 390 Refugee Crises & Human Rights